ti-cortex-m4/demo-java-virtual-threads2/readme.md

 L = λ*W

-Additionally, since Little's Law applies to any system with arbitrary boundaries, it applies to any subsystem of that system.
+Since Little's Law applies to any system with arbitrary boundaries, it applies to any subsystem of that system.

 ### Servers are concurrent systems

-Little's Law can be applied to the servers as well.
-A server can be thought of as a system that processes requests and contains several subsystems (CPU, memory, disc, network).
-In servers, as concurrent applications, we are most interested in increasing throughput rather than reducing latency.
+Little's Law applies to servers as well.
+A server is a concurrent system that processes requests and contains several subsystems (CPU, memory, disc, network).
+In servers, we are most interested in increasing throughput rather than reducing latency.

 λ = L/W

-The duration of each request depends on what and how the server does to process it.
-Programmers may try to reduce the duration, but sooner or later they come to a limit.
-In well-designed servers, requests do not interfere with each other, and thus latency depends little on load.
-Thus, the latency of each request depends on the properties of the server and can be considered constant.
-The throughput of a server is primarily a function of its capacity, and it will be limited if it is unable to process multiple concurrent requests simultaneously.
+The duration of each request depends on how the server processes it.
+Programmers can try to reduce the duration, but eventually, they come to a limit.
+In well-designed servers, requests do not interfere with each other, and so latency depends little on the number of concurrent requests.
+The latency of each request depends on the inherited properties of the server and can be considered constant.
+Thus, the throughput of a server is primarily a function of its capacity.

-Next, we are interested in processing requests in the CPU subsystem, since in most servers the number of threads is the bottleneck.
-It often happens that the OS can no longer support more active threads, but the CPU is not 100% utilized.
+On most servers, requests execute I/O-bound tasks.
+These servers often have problems with the utilization of the CPU subsystem.
+This happens when the OS can no longer support more active threads, but the CPU is not utilized 100%.
 When we move to the CPU subsystem, we also move from requests to threads as units of concurrency.
 (We will consider servers designed on the thread-per-request model).

 λ = L<sub>CPU</sub>/W<sub>CPU</sub> = N<sub>cores</sub>/W<sub>CPU</sub>

-On most servers, threads process I/O-bound tasks.
-These threads use the CPU for a short time and most of the time wait for blocking operations to complete.
-When a waiting thread is blocked, the scheduler can switch the CPU core to execute another active thread.
+Threads in such requests use the CPU for a short time, and spend most of the time waiting for blocking operations to complete.
+When a waiting thread is blocked, the scheduler can switch the CPU core to execute another thread.
 Simplified, if the server uses the CPU for only 1/N of the request execution time, then a single CPU core can process N requests simultaneously.

 N<sub>threads</sub> = λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>) = N<sub>cores</sub>*(W/W<sub>CPU</sub>)

 For example, a CPU has 24 cores and the total request latency is W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully utilize the CPU you need to have 240 threads.
 If a request requires much less computing resources and spends W<sub>CPU</sub>=0.1 ms, then to fully utilize the CPU you already need to have 24000 threads.
 However, a mainstream OS cannot support that number of active threads, mainly because their stack is too large.
 (A consumer-grade computer nowadays rarely supports more than 5000 active threads).
-Therefore, very often the server's computational resources are underutilized when performing I/O-bounded requests.
+Therefore, server computational resources are often underutilized when executing I/O bounded requests.

 ### Asynchronous programming is complicated

 Thus, if servers are designed on the thread-per-request model, they will under-utilize their computing resources.
 To fully utilize all computational resources, it is necessary to abandon the _thread-per-request_ model.
 Typically, the _asynchronous pipeline_ model is used instead, where tasks at different stages are executed on different worker threads from a thread pool.

 But this solution also has serious problems.
 The entire Java platform is designed on using threads as units of concurrency.
-In the Java programming language, control flow (branches, cycles, method calls, try/catch/finally) is called in a thread.
+In the Java programming language, control flow (branches, cycles, try/catch/finally) is called in a thread.
 Programmers are forced to use completely different control flows in various asynchronous frameworks.
 Exception has a stack trace that shows where in a thread the error occurred.
 In asynchronous frameworks, stack traces are almost useless, because they contain the context of a different thread than the one in which the error occurred.
 The Java tools (debuggers, profilers) have limited use in asynchronous code because they are also based on the thread as the execution context.
 Programmers lose all those advantages when they abandon the thread-per-request model in favor of an asynchronous model.

 ### User-mode threads are the solution

 Thus, programmers were faced with a dilemma: waste money on hardware due to its under-utilization or waste money on development due to a programming style that is disharmonious with the design of the Java platform.
-The solution that the Loom Project team has chosen is to implement user-mode threads (but not coroutines) similar to those used in Erlang and Go.
+The solution that the Loom Project team has chosen is to implement user-mode threads similar to those used in Go and Erlang.
 This solution provides an excellent concurrent capacity because this is what Little's Law requires to achieve high throughput.

 These lightweight threads were named _virtual threads_ by analogy to _virtual memory_.
 This name suggests that virtual threads are numerous and cheap thread-like entities that make good use of computational resources.
 Virtual threads are implemented by the JVM (instead of the OS kernel), which manages their stack at a lower granularity than the OS can.
 So instead of a few thousand threads at most, programmers can have millions of threads in a single process.
 This allows programmers to write simple and scalable concurrent code in the thread-per-request model, which is the only approach that is harmonious with the Java platform.